 The American Constitution Society (ACS) is a network of progressive students who believe that the law should be a force to improve the lives of all people.
 ACS works for positive change by shaping debate on vitally important legal and constitutional issues through development and promotion of high-impact ideas to opinion leaders and the media; by building networks of lawyers, law students, judges and policymakers dedicated to those ideas; and by countering the activist conservative legal movement that has sought to erode our enduring constitutional values.
 By bringing together powerful, relevant ideas and passionate, talented people, ACS makes a difference in the constitutional, legal and public policy debates that shape our democracy.

-The ACS Student Chapter at Pepperdine Caruso School of Law is a group of students who believe deeply in the importance of law as the mechanism which governs the relationships between and among the individuals and institutions that form our society.
-We recognize the direct relationship between legal theory and the broader political debate about the kind of society in which we live.
+We believe deeply in the importance of law as a mechanism which governs the relationships between and among the individuals and institutions that form our society, and we recognize the direct relationship between legal theory and the broader political debate about the kind of society in which we live.

-We believe, contrary to this conservative orthodoxy, that the law, and in particular the Constitution, serves human values.
+We believe that the law serves human values.
 We believe that the Constitution is a charter of liberty, the blueprint for a noble and unique experiment designed to prevent the excesses of government in order to protect the human dignity necessary for individuals to realize the full potential of their lives.
-The goal of the Constitution, and of the United States that it created, is to permit people to succeed in the "pursuit of happiness," one of the inalienable rights explicitly secured to the American people by the founding of this nation.
+The goal of the Constitution, and the United States it created, is to permit people to succeed in the “pursuit of happiness,” one of the inalienable rights this nation explicitly was founded to secure to the American people.

 ACS NATIONAL Issue Groups